-INDICATOR 3

-Focus on Youth Development, Family Engagement, and Education
+Indicator 3: Focus on Youth Development, Family Engagement, and Education

-C2H relies on a knowledge base and tools developed over recent decades to create environments and programs that were beneficial for youth.
+C2H relies on a knowledge base and tools developed over recent decades to create environments and programs that are beneficial for youth.

 Key youth development indicators include education and family reunification.
-As shown in Close to Home Outcomes through a Youth Development Lens, 91 percent of C2H youth passed their academic classes (2016-2017 School Year), 82 percent of youth transitioned from C2H to a parent, other family member, or guardian (2016), and 91 percent of youth who transitioned from C2H were enrolled with community-based programs (2016).
+As shown in Figure 4, 91 percent of C2H youth passed their academic classes (2016-2017 School Year), 82 percent of youth transitioned from